zapabob/ROCm/docs/tutorials/install/tensorflow-install.md

-# TensorFlow Installation for ROCm
+# Installing TensorFlow for ROCm

 ## TensorFlow